 Advertisement

-Your healthcare provider may suspect pseudocholinesterase deficiency if you have difficulty regaining muscle control and breathing after general anesthesia.
+Your healthcare provider may suspect pseudocholinesterase deficiency if you have trouble regaining muscle control and breathing after general anesthesia.
 To confirm your diagnosis, they can run a blood test to check your pseudocholinesterase enzyme levels.

-If your provider suspects you have this condition, they can use other types of muscle relaxants that don’t depend on the pseudocholinesterase enzyme.
+For future general anesthesia needs, your provider can use other types of muscle relaxants that don’t depend on the pseudocholinesterase enzyme.
+Rocuronium is one of the most used muscle relaxants for people with this condition.

 Advertisement

-Consider wearing a medical ID bracelet that informs healthcare providers about your condition.
+Consider wearing a medical ID bracelet that informs providers about your condition.
 This can be helpful if you ever need emergency surgery.

-Having surgery can be stressful.
-Most of us worry so much about the procedure, we don’t even consider that we could have a negative reaction to anesthesia.
-There’s no cure for pseudocholinesterase deficiency.
-But knowing whether you have it can help you avoid symptoms like temporary muscle paralysis and breathing issues after surgery.
-If you have pseudocholinesterase deficiency, tell other family members so they can get genetic testing and avoid potential complications on their health journeys.
+There’s no cure for pseudocholinesterase deficiency, but it’s very manageable.
+Knowing whether you have it can help you avoid issues after surgery.
+If you have the condition, tell other family members so they can get tested and avoid potential complications on their health journeys.

 Advertisement

-Last reviewed on 11/22/2023.
+Last reviewed on 12/29/2025.

 Learn more about the Health Library and our editorial process.